VignoliniLab/PyLlama/docs/source/index.rst

 ..
-Scatmat documentation master file, created by sphinx-quickstart on Sun Jun  7 13:29:12 2020.
+PyLlama documentation master file, created by sphinx-quickstart on Sun Jun  7 13:29:12 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.